How often do you hear “It’s not fair!” proclaimed in your home?

 In Corinthians chapter 6, Paul speaks harshly to the congregation at Corinth for their lawsuits among brothers.
 He asks in verse 7, “Why not rather be wronged?
 Why not rather be cheated?”

 It can be easy to gloss over this verse in the context of the rest of this passage.
-But let’s force ourselves to camp out here for a bit.
+But let’s camp out here for a bit.
 What is Paul (God, rather) saying to us?
-Isn’t He saying that brotherly love and unity is better than justice?
+Isn’t He saying that brotherly love and unity within the body of Christ is better than justice?
 Wow.
 Better to let something be unfair than cause disunity and strife among brothers.
 Like so many things in the Christian life, God turns our norms upside down.

-- Model humility.
-If your children can see you holding love and unity as the highest goal rather than fairness and restitution, they will have a living example after which they can pattern their reactions.
+- Lead by example.
+If your children can see you holding humility and unity as the highest goal rather than fairness regarding material things, they will have a living example after which they can pattern their reactions.
+We are never going to be a perfect example for our kids, so even pointing out when our own desire for fairness shows up, can help create an opportunity for a heart-oriented conversation.

 - Talk about the impact of sin.
 The very fact that we are alive is “unfair.”
 Our sin nature requires death.
 The fact that we are here is a manifestation of God’s love and mercy.
 If we were to truly advocate for fairness, we would be asking for our own demise.
 When we can understand this reality, the fact that Jimmy got three more Skittles doesn’t seem that important.